PearMeow/PearMeow/README.md

 -I’m @PearMeow
-I’m a Stuy student who like computer science.
+-I’m a Stuy student who like computer science.

 <!---
 PearMeow/PearMeow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.